bcgov/jag-shuber-frontend/README.md

 ### Components

 * Components are visual representations of business objects and data, and should not contain state (_i.e._ should be "dumb components")
+* Components live in the Components direcotry, and should only be placed in a folder (by the same name as the compoent) if the component requires its own style sheet or contributing compoenets.
 * Components should be named using the following convention: _domain_component description, where _domain_ is a major business domain for the application (_e.g._ Assignment, Sheriff, Courthouse, Region, etc.); this will help to group related components.

+### Containers
+* Containers are higher level components that wire state from Redux into regular Components.
+* Containers live in the Container directory.
+* Containers should be named using the same convention as Components (see above).
 ## Documentation
 * [React-Bootstrap Components](https://react-bootstrap.github.io/components/alerts/)
 * [Bootstrap CSS](https://bootstrapcreative.com/resources/bootstrap-3-css-classes-index/)